TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 - Charging Shutdown Circuit – EV.8.3 and EV.8.4</b>
    - Satisfying EV.8.3.2: Orion 2 BMS integrates charging shutdown control with normally open logic.</b>
-   - Regading independent charging shutdown control, Orion 2 can operate separately from the IMD and includes CAN and dry contact interfaces for charger interlock control</b>
+   - Regading independent charging shutdown control, Orion 2 can operate separately from the IMD and includes CAN interface for charger interlock control</b>
    - Satisfying EV.8.4.1: Orion 2 BMS continues to monitor voltage and temperature during charging and will shut down charging if a fault is detected.</b>

 - Current Monitoring and Limiting – T.9.2.2</b>